shayrm/Frog_Federation/README.md

 In the PoC following concepts will be covered:

 :frog: Setup Active-Active repository of JFrog Artifactory cloud with a single URL.
 :frog: Upload a binary file to federated repository and confirm file distribution to all repositories.
-:frog: Download a binary file from Artifactory through a single URL
+:frog: Download a binary file from Artifactory through a single URL.

 A single URL access is implemented by using a reverse proxy (Nginx) to proxy more than one instance of Artifactory.